 Madagascar is unlike any other country; a bizarre and intoxicating mix of extraordinary landscapes, whose diverse habitats include rainforest, deciduous forest, high mountain and desert.
 Wildlife enthusiasts brim with excitement at the thought of its extraordinary array of wildlife, the majority of which is found nowhere else in the world.

 Malawi is one of Africa’s most beautiful countries.
 Known as the “Warm Heart of Africa”, it is a green and fertile country, whose people are renowned for their friendliness.
-Its mountains and plains, forests and rivers, conceal remote lodges and an exceptional array of birds – many of which are rarely found elsewhere.
+Its mountains and plains, forests and rivers, conceal remote wildlife lodges and an exceptional array of birds – many of which are rarely found elsewhere.

-Rwanda, also known as the ‘land of thousand hills’, with a mountainous and volcanic geography; is hosting an estimated one third of the world’s mountain gorilla population.
-The gorillas here have become particularly famous thanks to Dian Fossey pioneering studies of their behaviour for more than 20 years.
+Rwanda, also known as the ‘land of thousand hills’, with a mountainous and volcanic geography; hosts an estimated one third of the world’s mountain gorilla population.
+The gorillas here have become particularly famous thanks to Dian Fossey and her pioneering studies of their behaviour for more than 20 years.